Certificate Transparency: Certificate Transparency monitors and auditors

 Large organizations can maintain their own monitors, which continuously scan for new certificate issued for their domains.
-If a certificate authorities (CA) attempts to issue a "bad" certificate for one of these domains (intentionally or unintentionally); the monitor will quickly detect it.
+If a certificate authority (CA) attempts to issue a "bad" certificate for one of these domains (intentionally or unintentionally), the monitor will quickly detect it.
 Two popular APIs for research and tracking are Sectigo's crt.sh and Cloudflare MerkleTown.
-These tools facilitate the monitoring of certificate issuance and help organizations stay on top of their domain's security.
+These tools facilitate the monitoring of certificate issuance and help organizations stay on top of the security of their domains.

-While there is an additional consideration of monitoring the monitors themselves, the likelihood of a significant impact on system performance or security due to misbehavior of a single monitor is low [reference needed].
+While there is an additional consideration of monitoring the monitors themselves, the likelihood of a significant impact on system performance or security due to misbehavior of a single monitor is low.
 This is because there are numerous log monitors, providing a layered approach to security and minimizing the risk of a single point of failure.

 Certificate Transparency log programs

 Apple and Google have separate log programs with distinct policies and lists of trusted logs.